DataHurdler/Econ-ML/Forecasting/forecasting-en.md

     ts.run_walkforward(H, STEPS, STOCK, COL, tuple_of_option_lists)
 ```

 As in other chapters, a `class`, named `StocksForecast`, is written.
-In the beginning the script, we have two static methods/functions outside of the class for data preparation and plotting.
-In side the `StockForecast` class, we initiate the class with:
+In the beginning of the script, we have two static methods/functions outside of the class for data preparation and plotting.
+For `StockForecast`, we initiate the class with:

 1. download the data
 2. store data into a `dictionary` with each stock in a different key